tombenke/react-redux-ui-archetype/README.md

 ## About

-It is a minimalistic react frontend, using browserify for build.
+It is a minimalistic react frontend, using webkit for build.
 Static Boostrap 3 CSS and JS files are included.

 {{package_description}}